janbuettiker/airwindow-api/README.md

 ## About The Project

 With the help of Quarkus, this api enables us to create a stateless API based on the REST architecture (as best as possible).
-The database is not really a topic that I will be able to cover as of now, so we will use H2 to run our database in memory within the same application container.
+The database is not really a topic that I will be able to cover as of now, so we will use H2 to run our database in a file within the same application container.

 ### API Endpoints